ooospooky/apple-accessories/README.md

 ## Apple Accessories Clone

-<a href="https://apple-accessories.vercel.app/">Check Out My Project!</a> Use below test cards to simulate a payment, other fields can be entered freely
+<a href="https://apple-accessories.vercel.app/">Check Out My Project!</a>

+Use below test cards to simulate a payment, other fields can be entered freely

 ```
 4242 4242 4242 4242
 ```

 This project is a clone of Apple Accessories webpage, built using React, Next.js, Tailwind CSS, and Redux.
-It includes a homepage with a carousel using React Slick and category pages like Mac, and iPhone, etc. Users can navigate to product details, choose colors, and add items to their shopping cart.
+It includes a homepage with a carousel using React Slick and category pages like Mac, iPhone, etc. Users can navigate to product details, choose colors, and add items to their shopping cart.

 ## Technologies Used